SummaryRead the full fact sheet

 Causes of anaemia

-- Malabsorption – where the body is not able to use the nutrients in the diet, caused by conditions such as coeliac disease.
+- Malabsorption - Abnormalities reducing the body’s ability to absorb nutrients in diet, such as

 Symptoms of anaemia